mehmandarov/mehmandarov.github.io/about.md

 ## Rustam Mehmandarov

 _**Leader of the Norwegian Java User Group - javaBin, and a competency network coordinator for databases and information management at work.
-One of the organizers of [JavaZone][1].
+One of the organizers of [JavaZone][1] and [Arctic IoT Challenge].
 Speaker.**_

 ---